 A lot of advice on when to conceive focuses on timing sex around your ovulation dates.
-However, one of the best ways to increase your chances of conceiving is to have regular sex throughout your cycle.
+However, one of the best ways to increase your chances of conceiving is to have regular sex throughout your menstrual cycle.
 This will mean there is always sperm waiting to meet the egg when it is released.

 If sperm are not ejaculated frequently, but held back in a man's tubes for more than about three days, the quality greatly deteriorates.